vegardit/haxe-doctest/README.md

-1. Doc-testing supports super fast test-driven development: First you write your method header, then the in-place documentation including your test assertions defining the expected behavior and then implement until all your defined tests pass.
+1. Doc-testing supports super fast test-driven development: First you write your method header, then the in-place documentation including your test assertions defining the expected behavior and then implement until all your declared tests pass.

    No need to create separate test classes with individual test methods.
    Implementing and testing happens at the same code location.

-1. For users of your code, the doc-test assertions act as method documentation and code examples.
+2. For users of your code, the doc-test assertions act as method documentation and code examples.

-1. Since doc-testing actually means testing the documentation against the documented code, a method's documentation always represents the actual behavior of it's implementation and can't get accidently outdated.
+3. Since doc-testing actually means testing the documentation against the documented code, a method's documentation always represents the actual behavior of it's implementation and can't get accidently outdated.

 ## <a name="doctest-with-haxeunit"></a>Doc-testing with Haxe Unit